knaw-huc/kweepeer/README.md

 > (Robert): this should be considered from the start.
 Zoekintranscripties provides a working example of this.
 In this project, both the backend and frontend of the interactive query expansion have been prototyped.
 I think adding the screenshots to this page would be a good illustration of the kind of UI functionality the backend should be able to support.
 Needles to say that there should not be any dependencies on UI libraries.

+> (Maarten): Agreed, it's best to consider the frontend from the start and use what you already have as a good example.
+We should also make sure we have a front-end designer on the team for this then, we have two colleagues in our HuC Team Text who can hopefully fulfill that role.

 **Question 4:** We need a nice name for the software...
 Iquex?
 Iquexs?
 Quext?
 Quexpanse?
 Better suggestions?

 > (Robert): QBert, Quebert ;)

+> (Maarten): Quebert does sound nice,  it does kind-of suggest that the whole thing is just a transformer model whilst it'll be more generic.